adamblvck/spellbook_777/README.md

 ![](media/readme/Four_elements_in_Alchemy.jpg)

-But one could also use different concepts and words to represent the four catelementsegories, for example using the four directions:
+But one could also use different concepts and words to represent the four elements, for example using the four directions:
 - East
 - South
 - West